-- Users can register to and unregister from shifts and transfer their shifts and modify their profile.
+- Users can register and unregister from shifts, transfer their shifts and modify their profile.

 - Editors have the same capabilities as users.
 In addition, they can also create, modify and delete shifts and persons.

 - Administrators have the same capabilities as users and also have full control and insight into all activities.

 Whoever signs the organization up becomes the primary administrator for that organization.
-You can set other people as administrators or editor from the People page.
+You can set other people as administrators or editor from the People page (Name-> Edit icon -> Settings").
 In addition to all standard permissions and functionalities, administrators can also access the Management, which is visible from the main navigation.

 Editors, administrators will see the following icon which means that the item can be edited.